An Approximate-Master-Equation Formulation of the Watts Threshold Model on Hypergraphs: Results for Empirical Networks

-In \cref{fig:coauthor_example1}, we compare solutions of the reduced AME system~\cref{eq:rho_dot}--\cref{eq:phi_dot} on the DBLP computer-science coauthorship network \cite{benson2018simplicial, stonge2022} to simulations of the double-threshold hypergraph WTM on it for two different sets of threshold distributions.
-We show results for the node threshold $\sigma_k = 0.15$ and group threshold ${\tau_n} = 0.2$ in \cref{fig:coauthor_example1}(a), and we show results for the node threshold $\sigma_k = 0.2$ and group threshold {${\tau_n} = 0.25$} in \cref{fig:coauthor_example1}(b).
+In \cref{fig:coauthor_example1}, we compare solutions of the reduced AME system~\cref{eq:rho_dot}--\cref{eq:phi_dot} on {a subhypergraph of} the DBLP computer-science coauthorship network \cite{benson2018simplicial, stonge2022} to simulations of the double-threshold hypergraph WTM on it for two different sets of threshold distributions.
+We show results for {node} threshold $\sigma_k = 0.15$ {(for all nodes)} and group threshold ${\tau_n} = 0.2$ {(for all hyperedges)} in \cref{fig:coauthor_example1}(a), and we show results for {node} threshold $\sigma_k = 0.2$ and group threshold {${\tau_n} = 0.25$} in \cref{fig:coauthor_example1}(b).
 In both cases, the initially active fraction of nodes is $\rho_0 = 0.05$.
 The reduced AME system yields results that resemble those of the {WTM} simulations, but there are some correlations that the AME system does not capture.
-The coauthorship hypergraph has 57,501 nodes, so we do not expect finite-size effects to be a source of any significant {discrepancies between AME results and direct simulationrs of the WTM}.
+The coauthorship {subhypergraph} has 57,501 nodes, so we do not expect finite-size effects to {produce} any significant {discrepancies between AME results and direct simulationrs of the WTM}.
 To confirm this expectation, we shuffle the nodes among the hyperedges.
-In our shuffling procedure, we preserve the node degrees and the hyperedge sizes, but we uniformly randomly assign the nodes to hyperedges.
+In our shuffling procedure, we preserve the node degrees and the {hyperedge} sizes, but we uniformly randomly assign the nodes to hyperedges.
 We then simulate our continuous-time double-threshold hypergraph WTM on the shuffled network and find extremely strong agreement between these simulations and the reduced-AME results.
 For this example, we shuffle nodes among the hyperedges instead of generating a synthetic hypergraph for two reasons.
-First, the DBLP coauthorship network is already large, so we do not need to enlarge it to account for finite-size effects.
-Second, the DBLP coauthorship network has some nodes with very large degrees (with $k_{\text{max}} = 903$).
-Due to the large degrees, it takes a long time to generate a configuration model from the joint distribution of degrees and hyperedge sizes.
-Such a hypergraph requires the sum of the degrees to equal the sum of the hyperedge sizes, and satisfying this constraint poses computational difficulties.
-When we introduce a large group (i.e., a hyperedge that is attached to many nodes), the sum of the hyperedge sizes increases by a large number and this sum is like to exceed the sum of the degrees. {If this {occurs}, we} resample both the degree sequence and the hyperedge-size sequence.
-This situation can occur repeatedly, and then it takes a long time to generate {a} desired hypergraph.
+First, the DBLP coauthorship {subhypergraph} is already large, so we do not need to enlarge it to account for finite-size effects.
+Second, the DBLP coauthorship {subhypergraph} has some nodes with very large degrees (with $k_{\text{max}} = 903$).
+Due to the large degrees, it takes a long time to generate a configuration model from the joint distribution of degrees and {group} sizes. {A configuration-model hypergraph} requires the sum of the degrees to equal the sum of the {group} sizes, and satisfying this constraint poses computational difficulties.
+When we introduce a large group (i.e., a hyperedge that is attached to many nodes), the sum of the {group} sizes increases by a large number and this sum is like to exceed the sum of the degrees.
+If this occurs, we resample both the degree sequence and the {group-size} sequence.
+This situation can occur repeatedly, and then it takes a long time to generate a desired hypergraph.